 Kayaking is such a fun way to enjoy this beautiful province in the summer months.
 The cool breeze that comes off the water as you enjoy the summer sun is the epitome of the season.
 Not only that, but it’s a great workout too!
 Although I highly suggest doing a guided tour unless you know the area well.
 It can be easy to get turned around when Google Maps isn’t there to save you!

-The hustle and bustle of everyday life can make us neglect ourselves.
-Take some time away from your responsibilities and enjoy a mental health day… and I’d say a spa day is a perfect way to do so!
+Ontario isn’t just an outdoorsy destination!
+While we all want to make the most of summer while it’s here, the hustle and bustle of everyday life can make us neglect ourselves.
+Take some time away from your responsibilities and pamper yourself… I’d say a spa day is a perfect way to do so!

 Those of you who say Ontario is boring – think again!
 With plenty of bold activities like treetop trekking, ziplines, aerial parks and more, you’ll be sure to have an adventure you’ll never forget!

-My pick was Scenic Caves Nature Adventures as it’s a fantastic spot for an adventure.
-I highly suggest their eco adventure tour where you admire the ground from above with some treetop trekking, fly like a bird with some ziplining, and explore their beautiful caves.
+One of those destinations is Scenic Caves Nature Adventures in Collingwood.
+I highly suggest their eco-adventure tour where you admire the ground from above with some treetop trekking, fly like a bird with some ziplining, and explore their beautiful caves.
 Unconvinced?
 Read all about my experience & you’ll be signing up for the next tour!